 What do you love most about teaching?
 Teaching gives me an opportunity to transform, motivate, and inspire children to reach their goals in school as well as in life.
 I am also fulfilled when I can truly make a difference in their lives by imparting values and life skills.

 What would someone see if they were to walk into your classroom?
-They would see all students fully engaged in the designated daily activities.
-I pride myself on helping students play with a purpose, while also gaining a life skill.
+They would see active and engaged students, learning and having fun, all within a structured environment.

 What are you most proud of regarding your Physical Education program?
 I am most proud that my physical education program provides a diverse curriculum that is inclusive for all students to participate.